 - Form a walking club with friends.

 These resources show how you can add exercise and physical activity to your daily life.
-They offer exercise tips depending on the status of your cancer treatment.
+They offer exercise tips based on the status of your cancer treatment.
 Talk with your healthcare provider before starting any exercise program.

 - This site provides resources from the Exercise Oncology Service at Memorial Sloan Kettering (MSK).